iPhone Guide — Tracking

 Or stay inside.

 GPS tracking for outdoor runs and CoreMotion-based distance for treadmills.
-Both modes save to Apple Health and detect personal records in real time.
+Both modes save to Apple Health and detect personal records the moment your run ends.

-Outdoor GPS Treadmill mode Live metrics Split alerts PR detection Route map
+Outdoor GPS Treadmill mode Live metrics Split alerts Splits divergence PR detection Route map

 Before you start